n1rvana/Manifesto/README.md

 Responsibility
 ==============

+  - Responsibility always has authority attached
   - Someone is responsible for everything.
 They are accountable for the progress and quality in that area.
-No one person can be a silo of all the information in an area.
-Usually the person responsibe for the area is the one who will be doing the work and has the most on-the-ground experience and hands-on time with that area.
-They must cross train another team member in that area.
-The person who is responsible is responsible for hearing other team members input, and making the final say if there is disagreement.
+  - No one person can be a silo of all the information in an area.
+  - Usually the person responsibe for the area is the one who will be doing the work and has the most on-the-ground   experience and hands-on time with that area.
+  - They must cross train another team member in that area.
+  - The person who is responsible is responsible for hearing other team members input, and making the final say if there is disagreement.

 Disagreement
 ============